zargony/hypercube-m4/README.md

 The rectangular slots that allow putting nuts through a part are replaced with round (elongated) holes.
 There's no need to have large slots if you use t-slot sliding nuts that can be inserted to the slot anywhere.

+#### Slot guide for Z endstop adjust

+The Z endstop adjust now has a small slot guide to prevent twisting.